srikomm/srikomm.github.io/docs/_posts/2024-03-29-Malaysia trip Day 1.md

 It costed around `45RM` for a 30-day pack.
 Our trip was for 10 days, but options were for either 7 days or 30 days, so had to take those.

 Then we cleared ourselves through the immigration check.
-Three of us were traveling, for 2 of us it was seamless, only question asked was, `How long is your stay?` and then the person at the counter took our photos and fingerprints and stamped our passport and let us through, for us, it hardly took five mins.
+Three of us were traveling, for two of us it was seamless, only question asked was, `How long is your stay?` and then the person at the counter took our photos and fingerprints and stamped our passport and let us through, for us, it hardly took five mins.
 They didn't even ask us to show our MDAC,
 But for that one lucky friend, he was asked to show, hotel booking(s) for the trip throughout, and return flight tickets etc., for him,